Course Catalog

 Beginning Filmmaking

 A hands-on class where students explore and experiment with how to tell (direct) stories visually.
-Students will learn the basics in making short films: grammatical visual language, shooting plans, screenwriting, directing and editing.
-In addition, students will gain an understanding of film history and evolution of the moving image.
+Students will learn the basics of making short films: grammatical visual language, shooting plans, screenwriting, directing, and editing.
+In addition, students will gain an understanding of film history and the evolution of the moving image.
 Students will shoot their short films on digital video cameras and edit them on iMovie and Final Cut.
-During the course of the semester, students will complete (write, shoot, direct and edit) their own music video, a commercial (:30 or :60 sec.) and a third assignment to be determined by the instructor.
+During the course of the semester, students will complete (write, shoot, direct, and edit) their own music video, a commercial (30 or 60 seconds), and a third assignment to be determined by the instructor.

 Prerequisite: Beginning Filmmaking